learn-co-curriculum/phase-1-first-class-functions/README.md

 ## Instructions

+If you haven't already, **fork and clone** this lab into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.

 To get more practice with first-class functions, this lesson has three tests to pass that require you to write the following functions in the `index.js` file: